ahgraber/Fedorov/index.md

 *Pasta Options (source: google image search)*

 Choice research could help you make your decision.
-Using a choice research design, you could ennumerate the various options for each attribute and come up with a map defining a pasta dish based on the various attributes:
+Using the conjoint method of choice research, you could ennumerate the various options for each attribute and come up with a map defining a pasta dish based on the various attributes:

 ![Pasta Design](/assets/Picture2.png)